bazarka/wwexship/README.md

-# WWEXSHIP
+# WWEXSHIP - Worldwide Express carrier

 This library extends Active Shipping and adds support for Worldwide Express carrier.
 This carrier provides two services Speed Freight and Speed Ship that this library implements.

 Comparing to the Active Shipping the library adds additionally to find rates and track packages also a possibility to book and void shipments.
-Because of that the requests are more complex
+Because of that the requests are more complex.

+To understand all options available please have a look in the documentation provided by the carrier.

-## Supported Shipping Carriers
+## Supported Shipping Carrier

 * [Worldwide Express](http://wwex.com/)